MarcosMasip/examples-self-contained/pages-stack/README.md

-# Hono + Cloudflare Pages + React (Self‑contained)
+# Cloudflare Pages + Hono API + React (self-contained)

-This example shows a Pages Functions API (Hono + Zod) and a Vite React client, running locally with a single command.
+This example pairs a Cloudflare Pages Functions API (Hono + Zod) with a Vite React client.
+It runs locally with one command on a stable URL and needs no secrets.

 ## Quickstart (one command)